norton120/pirate_baby/content/posts/50_first_dates_with_memgpt.md

 Twenty years later, the "Lucy problem" is a perfect lens to help us understand one of the most important challenges in designing a Large Language Model Agent Framework.
 The solution proposed by [researchers at UC Berkeley](https://research.memgpt.ai/) is remarkably innovative and offers exciting potential - and it is a solution that bears significant resemblance to the one I was arguing against during that car ride home.
 It looks like I owe someone an apology.

 ## Lucy the language model: a near-perfect analogy
 Large Language Models are, in reality, just functions.
 You input at least one argument (text) and they output in kind.
-This output is the product of the model's business logic, combined parameters, and paired att; however, one critical   - more specifically, of the "memories" or training data that the model has been assembled with.
-Without this training data, the LLM would output very little of value - similar to a conversation with a newborn.
+This output is the product of the model's business logic, combined parameters, and internal arguments - one of those arguments being the training data used to develop the inference model.
+This training data serves as the model's "memories"; without it, the LLM would output very little of value - similar to a conversation with a newborn.
 But the training data "memories" of the model are fixed at inference time - exactly like Lucy in the movie.
 She has developed experiences and gathered information to a very specific point (in her case, the day of her accident) and she will forever process what shes, hears and learns with a "model" fixed to that day.
 This is _exactly_ how our LLM function operates - fixed to the moment it was pickled.

 So our next
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIwNjI1MDM4Myw4NTI4NTg0OCwtMTg3Nz
+eyJoaXN0b3J5IjpbNjAyNzA3MTE1LDg1Mjg1ODQ4LC0xODc3MD
-A2Mzc5MSwyMTcyNjUwLC0yMDUzMTc1NTU3LC0yMDMzNzI3MTY1
+YzNzkxLDIxNzI2NTAsLTIwNTMxNzU1NTcsLTIwMzM3MjcxNjUs
-LC0xMzI3MjMyNzY1LC02NTcwNjk0MzEsOTQ2NjgyODc3LDE3MD
+LTEzMjcyMzI3NjUsLTY1NzA2OTQzMSw5NDY2ODI4NzcsMTcwOT
-kwMTE1NjIsMTIxOTI1MTY0MywtMTk0NzEyNTQ5OCwxMjIxNDU3
+AxMTU2MiwxMjE5MjUxNjQzLC0xOTQ3MTI1NDk4LDEyMjE0NTc3
-Nzk4LC0yNTU1NTI1MTYsMTg5MTkyMDQxNSwxNDgxOTE1NzE2LD
+OTgsLTI1NTU1MjUxNiwxODkxOTIwNDE1LDE0ODE5MTU3MTYsMT
-EwMjU5NTU3MjksMTE1OTUzOTk4MiwtMjU4NzE0MTYzLDk4MDc4
+AyNTk1NTcyOSwxMTU5NTM5OTgyLC0yNTg3MTQxNjMsOTgwNzg4
-ODc0MV19
+NzQxXX0=
 -->